-Tammy Way, library clerk at Bellefonte Area High School
+Tammy Way: Library clerk, Bellefonte Area High School

 Tammy Way is passionate about many things, but perhaps not more so than cheerleading and a global organization she’s involved in called, Host Ukraine Orphan Initiative.